tj-tusharjain/azure-compute-docs/articles/virtual-machines/linux/tutorial-manage-vm.md

 > [!NOTE]
 > Canonical has changed the **Offer** names they use for the most recent versions.
 Before Ubuntu 20.04, the **Offer** name is UbuntuServer.
 For Ubuntu 20.04 the **Offer** name is `0001-com-ubuntu-server-focal` and for Ubuntu 22.04 it's `0001-com-ubuntu-server-jammy`.

 To deploy a VM using a specific image, take note of the value in the *Urn* column, which consists of the publisher, offer, SKU, and optionally a version number to [identify](cli-ps-findimage.md#terminology) the image.
 When specifying the image, the image version number can be replaced with `latest`, which selects the latest version of the distribution.
-In this example, the `--image` parameter is used to specify the latest version of a Ubuntu 22.04.
+In this example, the `--image` parameter is used to specify the latest version of Ubuntu 22.04.

 ```bash
 export MY_VM2_NAME="myVM2$RANDOM_SUFFIX"